Last Updated on by

 3. Talk About Your Professional Fees

 Funny enough, most lawyers don’t talk about their fees — not until they have completed all their tasks.
-They will demand for their professional fees after clients have benefited from their services. they never get it most times.
+They will demand for their professional fees after clients have benefited from their services.
+And they never get it most times.

 Often, lawyers who talk about their professional fees are valued by clients and preferred to those who are naïve and afraid.
 The former are the richer ones with larger clientèle than their counterparts who fret losing clients because of demand for professional fees

 If you think asking a client to pay his professional fees will derive him away, you need to think again.
-So you don’t fall in among lawyer who go about complaining about the downturn in their clientèle and non-payment of their professional fees.
+So you don’t fall in among lawyers who go about complaining about the downturn in their clientèle and non-payment of their professional fees.

 Again, if you’re afraid to talk about your professional fees, you are not going to get them.
 Nature don’t give you what you don’t ask for or work to get